 - The photo should be taken recently (during the last 6 months)

-- Do not wear glasses (including tinted glasses) or wireless headsets
+- There should be no glasses (including tinted glasses) or wireless headsets

-Rules to Take a Passport Photo With iPhone
+Guidelines for Taking a Passport Photo With an iPhone

 Pose and Camera Distance

-Stand or sit 1.5 meters away from the person taking your photo, and half a meter from the wall behind you.
+Stand or sit 1.5 meters (5 feet) away from the camera, and half a meter from the wall behind you.
 Don’t try striking a pose: keep a straight posture, with your shoulders rolled back.
 Look directly in the camera, head straight.
 To avoid having a double-chin, thrust your jaw a bit forward.

 Tips on Background

 When it comes to making passport size photos, many people think that a pure white background is the best choice.
 It’s a mistake - sometimes white surroundings can cast stronger lights and even create glares.
-Pick plain light grey, light blue or creamy walls.
+Pick plain light gray, light blue, or creamy walls.
 Don’t stand in front of patterned or complex backgrounds.
-Also, there should not be any objects in the frame.
+Also, there should not be any objects within the frame.